wickandbergamot/wickandbergamot/docs/src/integrations/exchange.md

 ---
-title: Add Safecoin to Your Exchange
+title: Add Wickandbergamot to Your Exchange
 ---

-This guide describes how to add Safecoin's native token SAFE to your cryptocurrency exchange.
+This guide describes how to add Wickandbergamot's native token WICKANDBERGAMOT to your cryptocurrency exchange.

 ## Node Setup